 Another example below targets enterprises for payment.

 Attackers depend on deception.
 To achieve success, they create messages that generate a sense of urgency encouraging the recipients to click on links and share sensitive information.
-Crisis like COVID-19, give those attackers a great opportunity to cause significant damage.
+A crisis like COVID-19, give those attackers a great opportunity to cause significant damage.

 Read details in a report by Forrester.

 During an emergency, people are looking for information, they are seeking directions from the government or other relevant authorities.
 When they receive a message appearing to be from reliable sources, they are more likely to fill in the blanks, click on links or download attachments.
-One such action, and later, the victim’s system is infected, and account is compromised.
+One such action, and later, the victim’s system is infected leading to coronavirus scams.

 As per an Acronis blog, “Now that individuals are deeply stressed, cybercriminals are using every angle of attack, including playing on the natural fear of COVID-19 and the desperate search for information.
 In the last two weeks, Acronis has seen a significant increase in cryptojacking, while ransomware attacks are growing rapidly as well.”